OntimizeWeb/docs/_docs/11-app-config.md

 # Permissions configuration

 The Ontimize Web application permissions are queried if the configuration file contains a valid `permissionsConfiguration` object and the service used for that is configured in the `permissionsServiceType`.
+If you do not configure or specify this parameter, the framework configures Ontimize REST JEE services

 In the [permissions]({{ base_path }}/guide/permissions/){:target="_blank"} section you can see which components can use permissions and its defition.